thorpej/CoPicoVision/README.md

 ## Changes
 ### Rev 2.1

-This corrects an issue with the memory address decoder that affects Super Game Module games that disable the BIOS ROM in order to access RAM the lower 8KB of the address space.
+* Corrects an issue with the memory address decoder that affects Super Game Module games that disable the BIOS ROM in order to access RAM the lower 8KB of the address space.
+* Adds a rework procedure using an interposer board for fixing an issue where the incorrect clock frequency is used with the AY-3-8910.

 ### Rev 2.0.1